dax-dot-gay/teempy/README.md

 # teempy
-Terminal emulator made in rust with my cute gf! (no its not python bait and switch >:3)
+Terminal emulator made in rust with my cute gf [dat's me uwu :3]! (no its not python bait and switch >:3)